 Scenic Sailing through the Wachau Valley

 The Wachau Valley stretches from Krems to Melk and has been a protected UNESCO World Heritage Site since 2000.
-It is considered the prettiest part of the Danube River.
-The Wachau is mainly known for picturesque castle ruins, medieval towns, and terraced vineyards.
+Considered the prettiest part of the Danube River, the Wachau Valley is known for picturesque castle ruins and terraced vineyards.

 Grapes grown in the Wachau Valley